ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

         docker pull gitlab/gitlab-ce:latest

 2. Run the image (and change the values for hostname and ports).
-Add `-p 22:22` if cloning/pushing via ssh should be possible.
+    Add `-p 2222:22` if cloning/pushing via ssh should be possible.\
+    As Gitlab runs in a docker container and the default port for SSH (22) is typically used by the host running Docker, we change the port Gitlab uses for SSH to `2222`.
+    This can be adjusted if needed.

     Make sure to remove the comments from the command before running it.

         docker run -itd --name gitlab \
             --hostname your.gitlab.domain.com \   # Specify the hostname
             --restart always \
-            -p 80:80 -p 443:443 {-p 22:22} \     # Alternative 1: If you are NOT running your own NGINX instance
-            -p <some port of your choosing>:80    # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
+            -p 2222:22                # Remove this if cloning via SSH should not be supported -p 80:80 -p 443:443 \     # Alternative 1: If you are NOT running your own NGINX instance -p <some port of your choosing>:80    # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
             -v gitlab_logs:/var/log/gitlab \